vamuigua/koenigsegg/README.md

 # koenigsegg
-A repo on the car company, Koenigsegg together with their products
+A repo on the car company called Koenigsegg, that manufactures one of the fastest and posh sport cars in the World